Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: BCS Theory with correlated wave functions

 In Eqs. (\ref{5.7.9}), the operators $\hat O^{(N)}$, $\hat O^{(N-2)}$, and $\hat O^{(N+2)}$ are the $N$, $N-2$, and $N+2$ --particle realizations of the operator $\hat O$, and $O_{oo}^{(N)}$ the expectation value of the operator $\hat O$ in the $N$--particle correlated ground state.
 Inserting $\hat H - \mu \hat N$ for $\hat O$ into the expansion (\ref{5.7.9}), where $\mu $ is a Lagrange multiplier (the chemical potential) introduced to adjust the average particle number $\langle\hat N \rangle_s = N$, we recover the effective interactions, overlap integrals (\ref{eq:NWop}), and single--particle energies (\ref{eq:spectrum}) of section \ref{ssec:CBF}, {\it e.g.}

 Accordingly, we may write the energy of the superfluid state in the form

 with the ``pairing interaction''

 \end{widetext} With the results (\ref{5.7.13}) and (\ref{5.7.14}), we have arrived at a formulation of the theory which is formally identical to the BCS theory for weakly interacting systems.
 Upon closer inspection (see the next section) we will see that our formulation corresponds to a BCS theory formulated in terms of the scattering matrix \cite{PethickSmith}.
-The correlation operator serves here to tame the short--range dynamical correlations, the effective interaction ${\cal W}(1,2)$ is just an energy independent approximation of the $T$-matrix.
+The correlation operator serves here to tame the short--range dynamical correlations.
+The effective interaction ${\cal W}(1,2)$ is just an energy independent approximation of the $T$-matrix.

-We may proceed now in the conventional way to determine the Bogoljubov--amplitudes $u_\kvec $, $v_\kvec $, by variation of the condensation energy (\ref{5.7.13}) to compute the superfluid condensation energy, or to investigate the local stability of the normal ground state by second variation.
+We may proceed now in the conventional way to determine the Bogoliubov--amplitudes $u_\kvec $, $v_\kvec $, by variation of the condensation energy (\ref{5.7.13}) to compute the superfluid condensation energy or to investigate the local stability of the normal ground state by second variation.
 Minimization of the energy expectation value determines the BCS amplitudes $u_{\kvec}$, $v_{\kvec}$.
 The CBCS gap equation becomes

 The conventional, {\em i.e.\/} uncorrelated, BCS gap equation \cite{FetterWalecka} is retrieved by replacing the effective interaction ${\cal P}_{\kvec\kvec'}$ by the matrix elements of the bare interaction.
-Note that our ``decoupling approximation'' simply means that we assume that the pairing interaction ${\cal P}_{\kvec\kvec'}$ does not depend on the Bogoljubov amplitudes.
-This does {\em not\/} assume that the gap is small compared with the Fermi energy.
+Note that our ``decoupling approximation'' simply means that we assume that the pairing interaction ${\cal P}_{\kvec\kvec'}$ does not depend on the Bogoliubov amplitudes.

+To conclude this section, we point to a subtle issue concerning the normalization of the correlated BCS state (\ref{8.6.25}).
+Above, we have written the wave function as a specific linear combination of {\em normalized\/} states $\ket{\Phi_m^{(N)}}$.
+In our formulation of a correlated pairing theory \cite{HNCBCS} as well as in related work \cite{Fantonipairing,Fabrocinipairing2} the correlated BCS state